StePoli-00/3D-Driver-Distraction-Detection/README.md

 </center>

 ## Abstract
-Distraction, is the major cause of road accidents, using Computer Vision and Machine Learning,Pose Estimation we are able to detect drivers attention and distraction. <br>
+Distraction, is the major cause of road accidents, using Computer Vision,Machine Learning and Pose Estimation we are able to detect drivers attention and distraction. <br>
 The system classifies driver behavior into five risk levels and uses a Graph Convolutional Network (GCN) for enhanced analysis.
 Preliminary results show 90% accuracy, suggesting significant potential to improve road safety by alerting drivers or initiating corrective actions.